 The Mission of the Center is to create social value and economic opportunity by actively building alliances between students, as future entrepreneurs, faculty and experienced entrepreneurs in service to communitiies, organizations, and individuals.

 It’s Director, Terri Barreiro, comes to CSB/SJU from the Minneapolis and Greater Twin Cities United Way where she served as Vice President of community building and senior director of plannning, allocations and evaluation.
 Previously she managed corporate giving for the Dayton Hudson Corporation.
 A nationally sought after speaker, she helps others develop good management practices, addresses emerging social issues and works to create effective collaborations to improve both nonprofits and communities

-Eric Rego is currently involved in the E-Scholars program and said “This is the most rewarding program I’ve been a part of in college.
+Eric Rego, a former Entrepreneur Scholar said “This is the most rewarding program I’ve been a part of in college.
 It is so hands-on and practical.
 We’re doing exactly what we’re studying.
 We’re actually designing a real venture” (J Scoon).
 Rego and teammates Derick Dehmer and Katie Kalkman, are working on a dream they hope to become a reality with their creation of Collegeville Carpet.
 This would be a company that offers custom-fit dorm carpeting to students at reduced prices.
 Management faculty was recently presented this new venture and gave the go-ahead to develop the details for implementation of this new business (J Scoon).

-If you have been interested in starting your own business the E-Scholar program is the path that will lead you to achieving all you dreams.
+If you have been interested in starting your own business the Entrepreneur Scholar program is the path that will lead you to achieving all you dreams.
 For more information visit the McNeely Center, 350 Simons Hall at SJU.